kids-first/ncbi-drs/README.md

 # To build outside Jenkins:
 $ ./build.sh

-# To run tests, container will listen on external port 443 for firewall reasons
+# To run tests, container will listen on external port 80
 $ ./test.sh